 For all the details on creating and using charts see Creating, Saving, Opening and Editing charts.

-At any time you can designate any chart you've previously saved and are working with to be a favorite chart.
+Similar to creating a collection of favorite charts for ready access, at any time you can designate any chart you've previously saved to be a favorite chart.

 Say you regularly like to work with three charts - your natal chart at the center of a triWheel, your current progressed chart in the middle wheel, and the current transits in the outer wheel.
 After you have created and saved these three charts, you can then designate each to be a 'favorite' chart.